On the Gan-Gross-Prasad problem for finite classical groups: The Gan-Gross-Prasad problem: cuspidal case

 where the data $(H,\nu)$ is given by \cite[(1.2)]{LW3}. \end{proposition}

 \begin{corollary} Keep the assumptions in Proposition \ref{7.21}.
 Then

 \end{corollary}

 \begin{remark} Recall that we assume that the order $q$ of finite filed $\Fq$ is large enough such that the main theorem in \cite{S} holds.
-For any irreducible representation $\pi$ and $\pi'$, there is always a $\tau$ satisfying the conditions in Proposition \ref{7.21}. \end{remark}
+For any irreducible representation $\pi$ and $\pi'$, there is always a $\tau$ satisfying the conditions in Proposition \ref{7.21}.
+More precisely, $s$ and $s'$ have at most $n+m<2n$ different eigenvalues $s[i]\in \bb{F}_{q^{d_i}}$ and $s'[j]\in\bb{F}_{q^{d_j}}$.
+Since $\tau$ is cuspidal, the eigenvalues of $s_0$ appear in $\bb{F}_{q^{\ell}}$.
+By our assumption of $q$, we have $|\Fq|\ge 2n$.
+So we can always pick a $s_0$ which has no common eigenvalues with $s$ and $s'$. \end{remark}

 In order to apply the theta correspondence we will work with orthogonal groups instead of special orthogonal groups.
 In Proposition \ref{7.21}, for $m=0$, assume that $\tau\in\cal{E}(\GGL_\ell,s_0)$ such that $\pm1$ are not eigenvalues of $s_0$.
+Let $\bf{1}$ denotes the trivial representation of trivial group.
 By Proposition \ref{regular}, we set

 By the standard arguments of theta correspondence and see-saw dual pairs, we set

 To prove Theorem \ref{8.1} and Theorem \ref{8.2}, by Proposition \ref{so2} and Proposition \ref{7.21}, it suffices to calculate RHS of (\ref{sp}) and (\ref{7.22}).